Movatterモバイル変換

 While a traditional social networking service will host all its content on servers managed by the owner of the website, thedecentralized structure of the Fediverse allows any individual or organization to host a social platform using their own servers (referred to as an "instance").

 Every instance is independent, and can set its own rules and expectations.
 Even so, much like how users of one email service such asGmail can still send emails to users of another service such asOutlook, users may still view content and interact with users on any other instance in the Fediverse.
-A user on oneMastodon instance, for example, may still view and interact with posts made by a user on a different Mastodon instance.[9]
+A user on oneMastodon instance, for example, may view and interact with posts made by a user on a different instance even if it is not running Mastodon.[8]

-Instances hosted by different social networking services may communicate with one another as well.
+Instances hosted by different social networking services may also communicate with one another.
 A user on the microblogging platformMisskey, for example, may view and interact with posts made by users on Mastodon.
 Some Fediverse networks even allow users to interact with different social networking formats from the same platform.
-For example, a user on asocial news instance runningLemmy can interact with another post from an mbin instance, a similar service, as well as microblog statuses from Mastodon.[10][11]
+For example, a user on asocial news instance runningLemmy can interact with another post from an mbin instance, a similar service, as well as microblog statuses from Mastodon.[9][10]

 Content moderation and user safety